Kids attending Bible school love to make crafts to accompany their studies. This is a guide about Bible school craft ideas.

 By Cindy from Waynesburg, PA

 With a deep sea theme at Bible school this year, it seemed appropriate to do a beach scene which reminds kids that we all need a place to meditate and pray in order to recharge our batteries from time to time.
-This would also be good for a pool party or other sea-themed party or program.

 Give a "thumbs up" to the solution that worked the best!
 Do you have a better solution?
 Click here to share it!